zenstackhq/zenstack-docs/docs/the-complete-guide/part4/5-optimistic-update.md

 }
 ```

 To simulate usage in the real world, I've enabled Chrome's network throttling to "Fast 3G" mode.
-Here's how it looks like:
+Here's what it looks like:

 ![Todo management without optimistic update](todo-mgmt-non-optimistic.gif)

 It's obviously very sluggish.
-Not something a user wants to pay for.
+It's not something a user wants to pay for.

 Let's make some small changes to enable automatic optimistic update.
 In `src/pages/spaces/[slug]/[listId]/index.tsx`, change the `useCreateTodo` call to the following: